Learn how to use a Singer’s Vocal Journal to track and review your everyday habits that can support or impact your vocal performance.

-A Singer’s Vocal Journal is a dedicated space to track daily habits that may impact how well your voice is performing.
+A Singer’s Vocal Journal is a dedicated space to track hydration, nutrition, sleep, hormonal changes and voice use.

-You can identify patterns and tweak your vocal care habits to ensure your best voice every day.
+You can identify patterns and tweak your vocal care habits to ensure your best speaking and singing voice every day.

 In this video, see inside my Singer’s Vocal Journal template:

 - (00:38) – Why Should You Vocal Journal?

 - (01:48) – Track Your Sleep, Hydration, Nutrition, Hormones

 - (04:03) – Track Your Voice Use